multimodalAI/multimodal-ai-hugo-group/content/home/ukomain.md

 # Welcome to the UK Open Multimodal AI Network

-The **UK Open Multimodal AI Network (UKOMAIN)** is a national initiative funded by the **Engineering and Physical Sciences Research Council (EPSRC)** with a total grant of **£1.8 million**.
-Our mission is to advance **multimodal artificial intelligence (AI)** by integrating diverse data types—such as text, images, and sound—to tackle scientific and engineering challenges and create a sustainable future.
+The UK Open Multimodal AI Network (UKOMAIN) is a national initiative funded by the [Engineering and Physical Sciences Research Council (EPSRC)](https://www.ukri.org/councils/epsrc/) with a total grant of £1.8 million.
+Our mission is to advance multimodal artificial intelligence (AI) by integrating diverse data types—such as text, images, and sound—to tackle scientific and engineering challenges and create a sustainable future.

-From **health and wellbeing** to **transportation systems**, **materials discovery**, and **space exploration**, UKOMAIN connects researchers, industry leaders, and policymakers to foster collaboration, innovation, and real-world impact.
+From health and wellbeing to transportation systems, materials discovery, and space exploration, UKOMAIN connects researchers, industry leaders, and policymakers to foster collaboration, innovation, and real-world impact.
 Follow our [UKOMAIN LinkedIn page](https://www.linkedin.com/company/ukomain) for the latest updates and opportunities or subscribe to our [Multimodal AI Community mailing list](https://groups.google.com/a/sheffield.ac.uk/g/multimodal-ai-community-group).

 ---